Musical Works by Nigel Dalton-Ginever

 In May 2015 JATA premiered as part of the Brighton Fringe Festival (featuring two vocalists, narrator and 7-piece band - with Herbie himself playing his legendary Fendor bass), where it received a standing ovation and critical acclaim.

-Over the following months a studio concept album was produced - but another live performance of JATA was well over due.
-July 2017 therefore witnessed its second and third outings, alongside the release of the double album.
+Over the following months a studio concept recording was produced - but another live performance of JATA was well over due.
+Its second and third public outings therefore took place in July 2017, alongside the release of the double album.